quran understand quran

 User Manual for graphing

 This is an online educational tools to make graph of Mechanics(parallelogram law of forces).
-Type two value of forces in force1 & force2 input boxes and coresponding angles inclined to horizental line in two angles input boxes, then click on drawing button to get graph and resultant force & direction.
+Type two value of forces in force1 & force2 input boxes and coresponding angles inclined to horizental line in two angles input boxes, then the graph will drawn automatically with the resultant force and the direction.

 How to get update website